antonboutkam/sass-boilerplate/README.md

    - **css**/style.css* - *This file should be generated automatically by you.*
    - **img**/* - *This directory contains some placeholder images, you may or may not replace them.*

- - src
-   - **styles.scss** - *This is the file that needs to be altered in order for you to complete your assignment.*
+ - **src**/styles.scss - *This is the file that needs to be altered in order for you to complete your assignment.*